nicknazari/BruhCommand/README.md

 # BruhCommand

-This is a plugin for a private mincraft server.
+This is a plugin for a private minecraft server.